mssch/kismatic/docs/INSTALL.md

 Congratulations!
 You've got a Kubernetes cluster.

+---
+##Using your cluster

-The installer automatically configures and deploys [Kubernetes Dashboard](http://kubernetes.io/docs/user-guide/ui/) running in the cluster, open the link provided at the end of installation in your browser to use it.
+The installer automatically configures and deploys [Kubernetes Dashboard](http://kubernetes.io/docs/user-guide/ui/) running in the cluster, open the link provided at the end of the installation in your browser to use it.
 It will be in the form of `https://%load_balanced_fqdn%:6443/ui`, using `%load_balanced_fqdn%`(from your `kismatic-cluster.yaml` file).
 You will also be prompted for credentials, use `admin` for the **User Name** and `%admin_password%` (from your `kismatic-cluster.yaml` file) for the **Password**.

+The installer also generates a [kubeconfig file](http://kubernetes.io/docs/user-guide/kubeconfig-file/) required for [kubectl](http://kubernetes.io/docs/user-guide/kubectl-overview/), just follow the instructions provided at the end of the installation to use it.